opentdf/spec/schema/tdf/README.md

 Attributes are represented by [Attribute Objects](AttributeObject.md)

-Attributes that an entity (or actor, or subject) "has" are referred to as "entity entitlements" and are represented by [Entitlement Objects](EntitlementObject.md)

 Attributes that entities "need" in order to access data are referred to as "data attributes" and are represented by [Policy Objects](PolicyObject.md)

-The set of all entity entitlements involved in a request are referred to as "claims" and are represented by a [Claims Object](ClaimsObject.md)

 A TDF file consists of: